 “Parents aren’t taking this seriously enough,” she told me flatly.
 “Parents abdicate responsibility. … (They) have to put limits on their child’s use.”

 Cash insists that if your child isn’t helping with chores, getting enough sleep, eating healthy food, and seeing friends face to face, it’s time to worry.
-“The research is clear, the signs and symptoms of addiction show up when people spend more than two hours a day on their recreational media use.
+“The research is clear, the signs and symptoms of addiction to screens show up when people spend more than two hours a day on their recreational media use.
 That includes everything: TV, screen time, smartphones, Facebook.”

 Max easily spends well over two hours using media every day, between his cell phone, iPod, computer, and TV.
 (Given that the average American is in front of a screen seven hours a day, we’re a nation of addicts.)

 Above all, Cash told me, keep your child away from multi-player online games, the most damaging digital drug of all, and the most addictive of all Internet play.
 “If it’s a team game, your son shouldn’t be doing it.”